Van-Goghbot/the-coderoom/docs/bezier.rst

    :lineno-start: 73
    :dedent: 1

-The way this approximation works is to assume that the curve is actually a series of straight lines.
-The length of these lines are calculated and added together.
+The way the approximation works is to assume that the curve is actually a series of straight lines.
+The lengths of these lines are calculated and added together.

 The resolution, :math:`R` is used to calculate an even spacing in the t-space.
 So the points are spaced :math:`\frac{1}{R}` apart.